 You will be charged the full fee if you postpone or cancel your test less than 5 weeks before the test date, unless you provide medical evidence to support the cancellation or postponement.
 If you wish to cancel or transfer more than 5 weeks before the test date, an administrative fee of £40 will be charged.
 All cancellations and postponements must be made in writing (by post, email or fax).

 Registration on the day of the test starts at 8:30am.
 Candidates who are late for registration will not be allowed to take the test and will lose their test fee.

 The rules on proof of identity are very strict.
 If you come to the test without the correct ID you will not be allowed to take the test and you will lose your test fee.
 Below is the list of documents that can be used to register for IELTS.
 You must bring the original document, photocopies will not be accepted.

 - Valid Passport

 - Valid Swiss, Norway, Iceland, Liechtenstein ID card

 If your ID changes before the test (e.g. you have a new passport) you must contact the IELTS office at The London Exam Centre immediately.
 If your passport is at the Home Office, you must get it back before you come to take the test.
 If you have any doubts about your ID, please contact the IELTS office at The London Exam Centre.

-For tests taken in 2019 the Test Fee is £170.
+For tests taken in 2019 between January and May the Test Fee is £170.
+From the 1st June the fee will be £175.00.
 The charge for cancellation or postponement is £40 (see above).